The pc-kombo PC Part Picking Guide

 Which model you want is the wrong question currently.
 What is available will dictate what you can get.

 If possible, do not buy a graphics card now.
 Buy an AMD APU instead, the Ryzen 5 5600G or the Ryzen 7 5700G.
-The graphics card in there are surprisingly strong and will run even new games, albeit on low settings.
+The graphics units in there are surprisingly strong and will run even new games, albeit on low settings.

 The first part in this guide where performance is not the main factor!
 But the motherboard is still very important for that, as it decides which processor can be used.
 Besides the processor socket, motherboards have a range of slots that allow conecting the other components: Ramslots for the Memory, SATA and M.2 slots for Hard and Solid State Drives, and PCI-E slots for expansion cards like the graphics card.
 When overclocking or running stronger processors, how well the board cools its VRM and its quality can also become very important.

 - The socket it supports, where the processor is installed.

 - The form factor of the board itself.

 Currently relevant sockets are AM4, 1700 and TRX40.
 AM4 supports all so far released Ryzen processors.
 1700 is for Intel consumer processors.
 And TRX40 is for third generation Threadripper processors, it is a workstation plattform.